Coast Guard: Search for Missing Crew to Be Suspended

 The grim news from Capt.
 Will Watson, commander of the Coast Guard Sector New Orleans, comes after days of searching for the missing workers from the oil industry lift boat Seacor Power, which capsized Tuesday during a fierce storm in the Gulf of Mexico about eight miles (13 kilometers) south of Port Fourchon.
 Six of the 19 workers on the boat were rescued within hours of the wreck; five more bodies were found in the water or on board the vessel in the days since then.
 Eight remain missing.

-Watson said officials had just come from briefing the families on the news and that it was an emotional scene with hugging and a lot of tears.
+Watson said officials had just come from briefing the families on the news.

-“We are steadfast in our efforts to return those who remain missing," said John Gellert.
-But Gellert said the efforts will depend on the weather, not just on the surface but below the surface.
+“We are steadfast in our efforts to return those who remain missing," Gellert said.
+But he added that efforts will depend on the weather, not just on the surface but below the surface.
 "The currents are currently very strong.
 That will determine diving windows.
 When we are able to dive we will dive continuously.”

 Families who have been waiting for days for any news of their loved ones were already preparing for the worst earlier Monday.
 Arlana Saddler, the youngest sister of missing worker Gregory Walcott, told the AP earlier that she was trying to be realistic about her brother's chances of survival.